 Measurable business outcomes and ROI

-These are no more than internal productivity metrics.
+These are internal productivity metrics.
 They live in scientific management and balanced score cards.
-They are the domain of supervisors and managers.
+The domain of supervisors and managers.
 Not leaders.
-The CEOs who prioritize them are indistinguishable from general managers.
+CEOs who prioritize them are indistinguishable from managers.

-Executives with this internal productivity mindset see the emergent complexity from AI as a threat or ‘governance stress test’ to the administrative order to which their careers have been committed.
-They turn to internal guardrails, ‘plumbing’ and workflow-policing rather than scanning the horizon for threats and opportunities.
+Executives with this mindset see the emergent complexity from AI as a threat or ‘governance stress test’ to their administrative order.
+They turn to internal guardrails, ‘plumbing’ and workflow-policing; not scanning the horizon for threats and opportunities.

-Three things make the old arrangement untenable.
-Before arguing that boards have to change however, it is necessary to explain why the former modus operandi was right for its time.
-In a stable environment, it is expensive to commit resources to scanning the horizon, and even more so to maintaining a capability to respond to threats and opportunities that are not only infrequent, they are slow-moving.
-The organization is able to handle them with existing resources whose primary role is optimizing and controlling present operations.
+In a stable environment, it is expensive to commit resources to horizon-scanning; even more so to maintaining a capability to respond to events that are infrequent and slow-moving.
+The organization handles them with existing resources - after they have optimized present operations.
 It does not matter that external awareness gets a lower priority.
-After all, scanning of the external environment is genuinely difficult.
+Horizon-scanning is genuinely difficult.
 What does it even look like?
 How do you measure it?
 How do you know when it has worked?
 Its outputs are qualitative, probabilistic and often unwelcome.
-It is much easier to fund and justify a control tower than a function whose product is “we think something might happen“.
-Effort devoted to such ethereal activity is not only hard to justify, it may distract the organization from essential operational improvement and cause it to fall behind its peers.
-External scanning and evaluation was de-prioritized for understandable reasons.
-Most organizations took this path and do not have it today.
-That can be absolutely the right thing to do – maintain an inward, productivity focus – in a stable environment.
+It is easier to launch a control-tower than an activity whose product is “we think something might happen“.
+It seems ethereal and distracting.
+External scanning and evaluation was firstly de-prioritized, then removed.
+The reasons are easily understood and most organizations do not have it today.
+That can be the right thing to do – maintain an inward, productivity focus – in a stable environment.

-The environment is however no longer stable.
+The environment is no longer stable.
 This is not a temporary condition.
-Complexity and intelligence is emerging at the edges of the organization.
+Complexity and intelligence is emerging at the edges.
 Experience in optimizing complicated systems is inadequate for dealing with complexity.
-The formerly predictable ‘five forces’1 (supplier power, competitive rivalry, substitution threat, buyer power, new entrants) are now AI-turbocharged.
+The formerly predictable ‘five forces’1 (supplier power, competitive rivalry, substitution threat, buyer power, new entrants) are AI-turbocharged.
 The acceleration of AI-driven change means that the gap between a threat first being visible and becoming critical is shrinking.
 Reactive response, which worked when threats moved slowly, is no longer adequate.

 The external overview of your own organization is now available to everyone.
 A potential acquirer, an activist investor, an aggressive competitor can now generate a sophisticated, strategic picture of your organization in hours.
 Without external vision, your organization is not just impaired — it is so in an environment where others have night-vision goggles and first-person-view drones.

-Described formally in ‘The Brain of the Firm’ by Stafford Beer2 in 1972, external overview capability, System 4 in Beer’s Viable Systems Model, was never easily acquired.
+Described formally in ‘The Brain of the Firm’ by Stafford Beer2 in 1972, external overview capability (System 4 in Beer’s Viable Systems Model) was never easily acquired.
 Continuous environmental scanning needs analytical capacity, pattern recognition across disparate domains, and synthesis of weak signals into coherent models.
 That was a long way off in 1972 but, despite the difficulties, many organizations before 2000 had corporate planning departments responsible for long-range vision and scenario planning.
-Post 2000, McKinsey’s ‘Corporate Horizon Index’ reports a compression of time horizons as companies replaced human insight with risk and stress-testing metrics on current operations.
+That changes sometime around 2000.
+McKinsey’s ‘Corporate Horizon Index’ reports a compression of time horizons as companies replaced human insight with risk and stress-testing metrics on current operations.

 AI makes the external overview easier to create.
 The reason it was hard — continuous environmental scanning requires enormous analytical, inference and predictive capability— is why AI is good at it.
 The capability that Beer described as necessary, but left organizations to struggle with, is technically accessible for the first time.

-The capability cannot be purchased as a product or implemented as a project.
-It is not a reporting tool.
+The capability cannot be purchased as a product It cannot be implemented as a project.
+I t is not a reporting tool.
 It is an organizational capability — a way of thinking, asking questions, and acting on uncertain and incomplete information about the future.
 AI makes it feasible, but only if the organization understands what it is and resists the temptation to treat it as a technology project.
 It requires people who are oriented outward, who are protected from the distraction of current operations, and who have the authority to bring unwelcome findings to the board.

 AI supports that capability.
 It does not replace it.
 Organizations that commission an AI to do their environmental scanning – and believe the output – will get it wrong.